fafroz/solutions-crossplane-cloudbuild-gitops/README.md

 **<gke_cluster_name>:** Name of the Kubernetes cluster on Google cloud.

 **<gke_cluster_zone>:** Name of the zone in which your Crossplane Kubernetes cluster resides.

-## Configuring your dev environment

-## Promoting your environment to production

 ## Deployment